The BEST way to grill pork: juicy brined pork chops loaded with rosemary, herbs and garlic. Yum!

 - Prepare a medium-hot fire in a grill.

-- To make Salsa Verde, pulse parsley and cilantro in a food processor until chopped.
+- Pulse parsley and cilantro in a food processor until chopped.
 Add garlic, capers, olive oil and ½ teaspoon salt and pulse until combined.
 Taste and season with additional salt if desired.

 Tuscany is such a beautiful place…so I have heard, it´s on my to-go list! these pork chops with that green sauce sounds so aromatic and delicious! such a great recipe 🙂